Meet MLE, An Accessories Line Specializing In Whimsical Keepsakes

 Advertisement

-Ahead in this edition of Talking Shop, we catch up with Li Mandri on her brand's evolution since her move out of the city, why she's unwavering when it comes to sustainable practices (despite its challenges as a small biz), and her thoughts on why these whimsical, upscale MLE keepsakes have struck such a cord with customers.
+Ahead in this edition of Talking Shop, we catch up with Li Mandri on her brand's evolution since her move out of the city, why she's unwavering when it comes to sustainable practices (despite its challenges as a small biz), and her thoughts on why these whimsical, upscale MLE keepsakes have struck such a chord with customers.

 I am in love with your sense of humor.
 Where do you think it comes from?